Jacob Misiorowski

-Jacob Walter Misiorowski (miz-uh-ROW-ski) born April 3, 2002), nicknamed "The Miz", is an American professional baseball pitcher for the Milwaukee Brewers of Major League Baseball (MLB).
-He made his MLB debut in 2025.
+Jacob Walter Misiorowski (/mɪzəˈraʊski/ miz-ə-ROW-skee; born April 3, 2002), nicknamed "the Miz", is an American professional baseball pitcher for the Milwaukee Brewers of Major League Baseball (MLB).
+He made his MLB debut in 2025 and his first MLB All-Star appearance the same year.
+In 2026, he set the record for the fastest pitch thrown by a starting pitcher since tracking began in 2008.
+On September 8, 2026, Misiorowski became the first pitcher in MLB history to throw 1,000 pitches 100+ mph in one season, something no team in the speed-tracking era has ever done.

-Amateur career
+Early life

-Misiorowski grew up in Grain Valley, Missouri and attended Grain Valley High School.
+Jacob Walter Misiorowski was born on April 3, 2002, in Blue Springs, Missouri.
+Misiorowski grew up in Grain Valley, Missouri, and attended Grain Valley High School.
 As a junior in 2019, he posted a 9–2 win-loss record with a 1.48 earned run average (ERA) and was named All-State.
 Misiorowski participated in a bullpen session that December, where he showcased a quality curveball with scouts from the Milwaukee Brewers, Tampa Bay Rays, and Colorado Rockies in attendance.

 Misiorowski's senior season in 2020 was canceled due to COVID-19.
 His chances of being drafted that year were significantly lowered by MLB's decision to shorten the 2020 draft to five rounds, and Misiorowski's determination to play college baseball after missing that senior year.
 He initially committed to Oklahoma State but later decided to enroll at Crowder College.

-Misiorowski appeared in two games as a freshman at Crowder in 2021 before redshirting the season after a knee injury.
+Misiorowski appeared in two games as a freshman at Crowder in 2021 before a torn meniscus ended his season.
 He committed to transfer to Louisiana State for his final three years of collegiate eligibility during the season.
-Misiorowski made 15 starts at Crowder during his redshirt season in 2022 and was named a second team NJCAA All-American after going 10–0 with a 2.72 ERA and registering 136 strikeouts in 76 innings pitched.
+Misiorowski made 15 starts at Crowder during his second season in 2022 and was named a second team NJCAA All-American after going 10–0 with a 2.72 ERA and registering 136 strikeouts in 76 innings pitched.
 Following the end of the 2022 season, Misiorowski participated in the Major League Baseball Combine and recorded the eight fastest pitches and averaged 99.8 miles per hour on his fastball.
 These superlative numbers brought widespread attention to Misiorowski and the expectation that he would be selected early in the 2022 MLB draft.